STX Finland: 2012–2013 funding crisis

 At end of 2012 STX negotiated with RCCL about an order of a large cruise ship.
 In order to secure the financial basis of the project, STX sent a request for loan of 50 million euros to the Finnish government and a copy of the request to media.

 The Finnish government, then led by Katainen Cabinet, was put into a difficult situation.
 Employment at Turku yard was a sensitive topic for both ruling parties the National Coalition and the Social Democrats.
 While the sum was relatively small, financial status of STX was poor and according to an analysis the actually needed sum would be larger.
 It looked obvious that STX tried to press the Finnish government to first give a smaller sum which it would later use as a leverage for subsequent demands.
 The government was in a politically difficult situation, as the public, opposition parties and also own party members wanted to lend the money in order to secure the valuable order.
 The other option would have been becoming joint owner but the government did not want to have a financially unstable business partner.
 Instead, the government took another strategy – trying to find a new owner for Turku shipyard in secret from the Koreans and buying Helsinki-based naval engineering company Aker Arctic.
 The man behind the plot was Minister of Economic Affairs, Jan Vapaavuori.

-Despite of the high pressure, in December 2012 the government refused providing the loan, with the formal excuse that EU does not allow giving subsidies to unprofitable companies.
+Despite the high pressure, in December 2012 the government refused to provide the loan, with the formal excuse that EU does not allow giving subsidies to unprofitable companies.
 Turku shipyard lost the order which went to French Saint-Nazaire located Chantiers de l'Atlantique where the government was more generous.
 The decision of the Finnish government was received with consternation and vast criticism from every direction; however, the main opposition group Centre Party was moderate at judging the decision-making politicians, as the party leaders were aware of the poor condition of STX.